ashwinvis/ashwinvis.github.io/content/2020-01-03-back-to-arch-linux.rst

 - pyenv_ to have the latest Python
 - flatpak_ to install some applications which are *ancient* in the official `Ubuntu repos`_ (Okular, Signal, KeepassXC, Zeal, Zotero etc.)
 - appimage_ when flatpak_'s sandbox is too restrictive (Neovim)
-- ppa_ / unofficial ``.deb`` packages from GitHub when the startup overhead of flatpak_ or appimage_ is way too high (Neovim, again 😅) or similar reasons as above (Nextcloud client, VSCodium etc.)
+- PPA_ / unofficial ``.deb`` packages from GitHub when the start-up overhead of flatpak_ or appimage_ is way too high (Neovim, again 😅) or similar reasons as above (Nextcloud client, VSCodium etc.)

 This is not good at all, I hear you.
 And I have to wait a good `4 more months`_ for the next LTS release!
 The final blow came when I saw Vim 8.2 was released last month with popup_ support, and I do not have it yet!
-There is no practical way (apart from yet another ppa_) to get the latest Vim, without compiling it from source.
+There is no practical way (apart from yet another PPA_) to get the latest Vim, without compiling it from source.
 Either ways, it is also unacceptable to run a desktop environment (GNOME) which is lagging behind (version 3.28.2) the latest stable release (version 3.34) for so long!